 - 3 tablespoons coconut nectar (agave or honey also work great)

 - 3 teaspoons vanilla extract

 - Sea salt to sprinkle on top

-Mix together all of the ingredients except the sea salt in a medium bowl until completely smooth.
-A couple of times I’ve needed to warm the mixture up just a bit to get the coconut oil to be smoothly incorporated.
+- Mix together all of the ingredients EXCEPT the sea salt in a medium bowl until completely smooth.
+A couple of times I’ve needed to warm the mixture up just a bit to get the coconut oil to smoothly mix in.
 If you find you need to do this, create a bain marie by heating a pot of water to a simmer.
 Reduce the heat.
 Place the mixture into a metal mixing bowl and place the bowl over the hot water.
-Gently stir occasionally until it’s completely melted.
+Gently stir occasionally until it's completely melted.